What is Implant Dentistry?

 - are concerned about teeth collapsing into spaces where other teeth have been removed

 - Placement of the implant.
 Dr Lopez or Dr Cahill will surgically place the implant(s) into the jawbone.
 Dental implants are usually inserted into the bone in an outpatient procedure under local anesthetic with or without sedation to relieve any anxiety.
 There may be some swelling and/or tenderness after the surgery, so pain medication is usually prescribed to ease the discomfort.
-Your dentist may recommend a diet of soft foods, cold foods and warm soup during the healing process.
+Your dentist in Durham may recommend a diet of soft foods, cold foods and warm soup during the healing process.

 - The healing process.
 What makes an implant so strong is that the bone actually grows around it and holds it in place.
 This process is called osseointegration, meaning combines with the bone.
 Some patients might need to wait until the implant is completely integrated, up to several months, before replacement teeth can be attached to the implant.
 Other patients can have the implants and replacement teeth placed all in one visit.